The Week Before Christmas

 From the opposite side I looked over the Hallgrimskirkja itself.
 The roof tiles glowed brightly with the light of the low sun and at the end was the dome of the sanctuary.
 Some say it looked like a viking's helmet.

 Thankfully it's a myth that vikings wore helmets with horns.
 Imagine two horns sticking out of the sanctuary!?
 That would have been more like the church of the antichrist!
+(Incidentally they say the misconception comes from the 19th costume designer for a Wagner Opera called Der Ring des Nibelungen.)

 At 2pm the bells rang out a deafening peal.
 It was time to leave.